 Thereafter, residency visa applications can take two to four months, while the residency permit usually takes four months.

 In addition to having €6,270 per project member in a Portuguese bank account and paying the various fees for starting a business in Portugal, you can also expect to pay €90 for the Startup Visa and €155 for issuing the residency permit.
+After five years of legally living in Portugal, you can apply for permanent residency and make Portugal your new permanent residence.

 Why choose Global Citizen Solutions for your Immigration Visa?